AndreasHeese/helloWorldJS/README.md

 I'm just starting to discover Saxon JS and stumbled upon this project when searching for a Browser "hello world" example.
 To grasp the basics, I chopped off everything dispensable, especially concerning the mentioned test case.
 So yes, I do want this code and it shouldn't be deleted.
 Maybe I missed something (actually I have, the forked repository also had a stripped branch), but I didn't find another Saxon JS 2 "hello world".
 So at least for me, it's saved here.

-The docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [index.html](https://andreasheese.github.io/helloWorldJS/) working.
+The docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [examples](https://andreasheese.github.io/helloWorldJS/) working.
 It's not really documentation, but it's on GitHub Pages.
+There are two examples now, the plain and another one processing a client side file.

 I added a CC0 license just to state that I don't claim any copyright, as my "work" is rather minor.
 I haven't found a license at the forked repository.